 The ARS is a method or series of steps for processing intrastate (within the state) and interstate (outside of the state/between states) clearance orders that seek U.S. workers (both MSFW and non-MSFW) to perform farmwork on a temporary basis (less than 12 consecutive calendar months).
 The ARS provides both employers and workers with recruitment and referral services for temporary employment in agriculture.

-TWC must ensure ES Merit staff follow the steps below to administer the ARS:
+Boards must ensure Workforce Solutions Office staff follow the steps below to administer the ARS:

 Recruit within the local labor market area by publicizing the availability of ES services through various channels, including newspapers, electronic media, private and public community agencies, agricultural associations, and MSFW groups.